jaejunchoe/HAIDS-Lab/README.md

 <br/>

 ## Updated Record
+# 2024.12.27
+- If you want to run the TransNets model, you should execute the **'Transnet/Upload_preprocess'** file.

 # 2024.12.26
 - Uploaded the **'Dataset/train, valid, test.csv'** file. <br/>
 (The files are not datasets actually derived from the **Upload_Unified_Preprocessing_Subscription Boxes Dataset.ipynb** file but are datasets intended for learning purposes to understand the data structure.)